Super Vust theorem and Schur-Sergeev duality for principal finite $W$-superalgebras: Degenerate affine Hecke algebras and their double centralizers with

 where $\bfi(t\; s)$ stands for the transposition interchanging $t$ and $s$ in $S_d$, and the meaning of $v_{\bfi-\imath_s}$ is the same as in (\ref{eq: imath}). \end{lemma}

 \begin{proof} First note that $x_{j+1}=s_jx_{j}s_j+s_j$ for $j=1,2,\ldots,d-1$.
 Carrying induction on $j$, we just need to check the situation with $j=1$.
-Let $\mu$ denote the map $\mu_{\mathbb C,V^{\otimes d}}$ for simplicity.
+Let $\mu$ denote the map $\mu_{\mathbb C_\bc,V^{\otimes d}}$ for simplicity.
 For $\bfi=(i_1,\ldots,i_d), \bfj=(j_1,\ldots,j_d)\in I^d$, take $x_{\bfi,\bfj}\in U(\ppp)$ as in Corollary \ref{cor: chimu-Vtensord}.
-Recall that $\Omega^{[1,2]}=\sum_{i,j\in I}(-1)^je_{i,j}\otimes e_{j,i}\otimes\bfone^{\otimes d-1}$.
+Recall that $\Omega^{[1,2]}=\sum_{i,j\in I}(-1)^{|j|}e_{i,j}\otimes e_{j,i}\otimes\bfone^{\otimes d-1}$.
 Keeping \eqref{eq: omega sign} in mind, by definition we then have

-where in the last summands, $\bfj,\bfk\in I^d$ satisfy the condition that $j_2=k_2,\ldots,j_d=k_d$; and the last equation is due to the fact $|x_{\bfj,\bfi}|=\bz$ (see Theorem \ref{thm:chi-isom}(i)).
-In the following, we proceed the arguments in different cases.
+where in the last summands, $\bfj,\bfk\in I^d$ satisfy the condition that $j_2=k_2,\ldots,j_d=k_d$; and the last equality is due to the fact $|x_{\bfj,\bfi}|=\bz$ (see Theorem \ref{thm:chi-isom}(i)).
+In the following, we proceed with the arguments in different cases.

 (i) First assume that $\operatorname{col}(j_1) \leq \operatorname{col}(k_1)$.
-According to Corollary \ref{cor: chimu-Vtensord}(1)-(ii) and the definitions of $\mu$ and $\bbc_\bc$, we have $\mu((e_{j_1,k_1} \eta_\bc(x_{\mathbf{j},\mathbf{i}}) 1_\chi \otimes 1) \otimes v_{\mathbf{k}}) = 0$ except $\mathbf{i}=\mathbf{j} =\mathbf{k}$, and in this exceptional case we have
+According to Corollary \ref{cor: chimu-Vtensord}(1)-(ii) and the definitions of $\mu$ and $\bbc_\bc$, we have $\mu((e_{j_1,k_1} \eta_\bc(x_{\mathbf{j},\mathbf{i}}) 1_\chi \otimes 1_\bc) \otimes v_{\mathbf{k}}) = 0$ except $\mathbf{i}=\mathbf{j} =\mathbf{k}$, and in this exceptional case we have